An analytic model for gravitational collapse of spherical matter under mixed pressure: Model of gravitational collapse of thick matter shell

 Now we assume the matter profile to form shell structure, so that it is a function of the one dimensional subspace such that \be m(t,r) = m \theta(r) F\left(\dfrac{t+h(r)}{\Delta}\right). \ee Here $m$ is a positive constant related to the black hole mass at the end, $h(r)$ is a function to describe an orbit of a piece of matter consisting of the shell.
 We insert the step function $\theta(r)$, which plays no role to construct the solution in this section but a technically important role to compute the contribution of the energy of emergent curvature singularity in the next section. $F(x)$ is an ``upslope'' function: it vanishes from $x=-\infty$ to the origin, at which it starts to increase monotonically from $0$ to $1$ up to $x=1$ and keeps the same value afterwards from $x=1$ to $x=\infty$. \footnote{On the other hand, in the case to study the matter explosion, a ``downslope'' function is suitable, which is described by $F(1-x)$.
-Such a solution to describe the process of black hole diffusion will be obtained by flipping the time direction for the solutions obtained below. } In this normalization of the upslope function $\Delta$ represents the thickness of the shell.
+Such a solution to describe the process of black hole diffusion will be obtained by flipping the time direction for the solutions obtained below. } In this normalization of the upslope function, a positive constant $\Delta$ represents the thickness of the shell.
 The upslope function plays a role of the continuous label of the matter shell such that the concentric slice of matter shell labeled by $F=\lambda \; (0\leq\lambda\leq1)$ has the world-line $t=-h(r) + F^{-1}(\lambda) \Delta$, where $F^{-1}$ is the inverse function of $F$ only in the region $[0,1]$ so that $F^{-1}(0)=0, F^{-1}(1)=1$.
 In particular, $F(0)=0$ labels the innermost shell while $F(1)=1$ labels the outermost one.
 Note that a discrete sequence of thin matter shells can be realized by choosing the upslope function as a multi-step function.
-In what follows we assume $F'(1)\not=0$ to avoid a trivial solution and set $h(0)=0$ using the time shift.
+This upslope function is used as a physical shell attribute in this system as we shall see in section \ref{Conservation}.
+In what follows we assume $F'(0)=F'(1)=0$ for the continuity of the density and the radial component of pressure, and set $h(0)=0$ using the time shift.